bparanj/crystal/electronics/zettel/inductor.md

 4) You'll find that the iron-core inductor has a much higher inductance, possibly 10 to 100 times that of the air-core inductor.
 5) Now, test both inductors in a high-frequency circuit (e.g., a radio receiver).
 You may notice that while the iron-core inductor provides stronger inductance, it may introduce more losses at high frequencies compared to the air-core inductor.
 This demonstrates how core materials influence both the strength and frequency characteristics of inductors.

-4. Question: What is self-resonance in inductors, and why does it matter?
+4. What is self-resonance in inductors, and why does it matter?

 Self-resonance in inductors occurs due to parasitic capacitance between the coil windings, creating a parallel LC circuit.
 This phenomenon limits the useful frequency range of the inductor, as it behaves capacitively above its self-resonant frequency.